openKolibri/halo-90/readme.md

 ![wornDynamic]

 # HALO-90
-A distinct ring of light, an etherial glow, pattrens that ebb and flow with the music.
-Ninety tiny lights all controllable, powered by a common coin cell.
-A engrossing look with retro vibes and a modren touch.
+A distinct ring of light.
+An ethereal glow.
+Patterns that ebb and flow to the music.
+Ninety lights.
+All controllable.
+Powered by a common coin cell.
+An engrossing look with retro vibes and a modren touch.
+This is Halo-90.

 ![presentedCase]

-The *HALO* product series, in which these earrings, Halo-90, are the first item is a fully open source electronic jewlery line.
-Designed foremeost with elegance and warability in mind.
-The 90 refers to the 90 individually controllable LEDs and pleanty of compute power for even doing complex patternes.
+The *HALO* product series, in which these earrings (Halo-90) are the first item, is a fully open source electronic jewelery line.
+It is designed with elegance and wearability in mind.
+90 refers to the ninety individually controllable LEDs on the earring face.
+The built-in compute power is also suitable for creating complex light shows.

-This is the technical manual for anyone wanting to modify, hack, remix, or put thier own pattrens on the earrings.
-It goes into quite some detail about the construction, assembly, and firmware but should emcompass the required knowlege.
+This is the technical manual for anyone wanting to modify, hack, remix, or program their own light patterns onto the earrings.
+The manual goes into detail about construction, assembly, and firmware and should encompass all basic knowlege.

 ## Table of Contents